Mom whose toddler was locked in filling washing machine: 'We were sick to our stomachs'

-The Colorado family whose toddler was locked in a front-loading washing machine as it filled with water plans to contact the machine's manufacturer and return it for a top loader after their harrowing ordeal.
+The Colorado family whose toddler was locked in a front-loading washing machine as it filled with water shared more details of their harrowing ordeal with USA TODAY on Monday and said they plan to contact the machine's manufacturer and return it for a top loader.

 "We don't want to slander the company," mother Jennifer McIver told All the Moms.
 "But at some point, we'd like to propose they add a feature so the door locks."

-LG, the company that makes the machine, did not respond when asked about adding a door lock, but in a release to All the Moms pointed to a feature that allows the door from being opened once a button is pushed and the machine is started.
+LG, the company that makes the machine, did not respond when asked about adding a door lock but in a release to All the Moms pointed to a feature that prevents the door from being opened once a button is pushed and the machine is started.

 McIver wants a permanent lock on the door before the washing machine is started.